cyberway/cyberway.documentation/devportal/system_contracts/cyber.token_contract.md

   * `owner` — account name to which the memory was allocated.
   * `symbol` — a symbol for which the entry is deleted.

-To perform this action, it is necessary to have a zero token balance (determined by the symbol) of the account `owner`.
+To perform this action, it is necessary to have two zero balances of the account `owner`:
+  * zero token balance (determined by the symbol);
+  * zero payment balance (calculated as `payments - balance`).

 ### Obtaining statistical information about system tokens
 To obtain statistical information on tokens, two tables, `currency_stats` and `account`, are used in the `cyber.token` smart contract.